sushma-ravichandran/employee-attrition-prediction/README.md

 During the data preparation and exploratory data analysis (EDA) phases, I took several key steps including:
 * Duplicated rows were found and dropped, and column names were standardized to `snake_case`.
 * Applied IQR-based filtering to detect and remove outliers, ensuring data consistency.
+* Conducted multicollinearity checks to ensure independent variables did not exhibit high correlation, and the assumption held true.

 and uncovered various key insights: